 Rombauer passes Medina Spirit in 2021 Preakness Stakes victory

-Rombauer passes Medina Spirit in 2021 Preakness Stakes win originally appeared on NBC Sports Washington
+Rombauer passes Medina Spirit in 2021 Preakness Stakes win originally appeared on NBC Sports Bayarea

 Medina Spirit was known as the horse that had never been passed, until the home stretch of the Preakness Stakes.